maytees/nextjs-starter-template/README.md

 - React Email
 - Prisma
 - Postgres DB (external ofc)

+## What sets this apart from the others?

+I want this template to be set apart from the others in terms of customizability.
+Of course this is just a template and you can do whatever you would like with it - but sometimes I may want a product image on the hero section and sometimes I wouldn't, so I don't want to spend my time editing the Tailwind CSS in order to just add an image, it's a waste of time.

+***meaning***: the template landing page and dashboard will have options which you're able to switch out to your liking.
+Does this hero not fit your product?
+Try Hero #2!

 You can use this if you'd like to, and contributions are welcome.